Unboxed-Software/solana-course/content/token22-on-chain.md

 The second constraint `mint::authority = payer` verifies that the authority over the mint passed in is the `payer` account, which will also be required to be a signer.
 This may seem counterintuitive, but we do this because at the moment we are inherently restricting the program to one staking pool per token due to the PDA seeds we use for the `pool_state` account.
 We also allow the creator of the pool to define what the reward token mint is for staking in that pool.
 Because the program currently limits one pool per token, we wouldn't want to allow just anybody to create a staking pool for a token.
 This gives the creator of the pool control over what the reward is for staking here.
 Imagine if we did not require the `mint::authority`, this would allow anyone to create the staking pool for `Token X` and define what the reward is for everyone that stakes `Token X` with this staking program.
 If they decide to define the reward token as the meme coin `FooBar`, then everyone would be stuck with that staking pool in this program.
 For this reason, we will only allow the `token_mint` authority to create a staking pool for said `token_mint`.
 This program design would probably not be a good choice for the real world, it does not scale very well.
 But, it serves as a great example to help get the points across in this lesosn while keeping things relatively simple.
 This can also serve as a good exercise in program design.
 How would you design this program to make it more scalable for mainnet?

 Lastly, we utilize the `InterfaceAccount` struct to deserialize the given account into `token_interface::Mint`.
 The `InterfaceAccount` type is a wrapper around `AccountInfo` that verifies program ownership and deserializes underlying data into a given Rust type.
-Used with the `token_interface::Mint` struct, anchor knows to deserialize this into a token account.
+Used with the `token_interface::Mint` struct, Anchor knows to deserialize this into a Mint account.
 The `token_interface::Mint` struct provides support for both `spl-token` and `token22` mints out of the box!
 This interface concept was created specifically for this use case.
 You can read more about the `InterfaceAccount` in the [`anchor_lang` docs](https://docs.rs/anchor-lang/latest/anchor_lang/accounts/interface_account/struct.InterfaceAccount.html).

 ```rust
 // Mint of token